-Zaragoza City Council (Ayuntamiento de Zaragoza) is the institution in charge of governing the municipality of Zaragoza, the capital of the Aragón region in Spain).
-The city council is led by the mayor of Zaragoza, who has been democratically elected at the end of every mayoral term since 1979.
+Zaragoza City Council (Ayuntamiento de Zaragoza) is the institution in charge of governing the municipality of Zaragoza, the capital of the Aragón region in Spain.
+The city council is led by the Mayor of Zaragoza, who has been democratically elected at the end of every mayoral term since 1979.
 The city is famous for its folklore, local cuisine, and landmarks such as the Basílica del Pilar, La Seo Cathedral and the Aljafería Palace.
 Together with La Seo and the Aljafería, several other buildings form part of the Mudéjar Architecture of Aragón, which is a UNESCO World Heritage Site.
-The Fiestas del Pilar are among the most celebrated festivals in Spain, and it is during these festivities that Zaragoza will carry out demonstrations on behalf of Flying Forward 2020.
+The Fiestas del Pilar are among the most celebrated festivals in Spain, and it is during these festivities that Zaragoza carried out demonstrations on behalf of Flying Forward 2020.
 Zaragoza City Council is responsible for demonstrator 3.

 The results of this demonstrator will be available in Deliverable 6.4: Systems Under Test Requirements and Certification (Part III).

 The video documents a drone demonstration of monitoring a crowd of over 350,000 people for safety and emergency services on one of the largest local public holidays of the year, the Day of the Virgin of El Pilar.
 The operating system (KOSM) provided by VERSES with support from Nalantis (both FF2020 consortium partners) governs the behaviour of autonomous drones to ensure strict compliance with air traffic regulations and data privacy laws.
 The KOSM-enabled autonomous drones used in this UAM mission provided continuous, real-time monitoring of the flow of traffic, safety and security assessments and the ability to proactively identify unusual or atypical occurrences, reducing the need for extra monitoring teams on the ground and air.

 18 November 2022